makrai/notes/gu2312-mamba-lin-time-seq.md

   presenting a technical challenge of how to compute them efficiently
 * We overcome this with a hardware-aware algorithm that
   * exploits the memory hierarchy on modern hardware (Section 3.3).
 We then
 * Hardware-friendly architectures such as
   * convolutions (Krizhevsky, Sutskever, and Hinton 2012) and
   * Transformers (Vaswani+ 2017) enjoy widespread application.
 Here we
 * The selection mechanism is quite natural, and
   * earlier works attempted to incorporate special cases of selection, such as letting ∆ vary over time in recurrent SSMs (Gu, Dao,+ 2020).
 However, as
-  * hE computational efficiency ~> S4 and all derivatives used LTI (non-selective) models, most commonly in the form of global convolutions.
+  * hE computational efficiency ~> S4 and all derivatives used LTI (non-selective) models, most commonly in the form of global convolutions

 ### 3.3.1 Motivation of Prior Models